-What makes antique premium quality singing bowls almost unique in the world of collectables is they have antiquity, beauty and present day utility.
+What makes antique premium quality singing bowls almost unique in the world of collectibles is they have antiquity, beauty, and present-day utility.
 Their allure is so strong and supply so limited that an entire industry of modern bowl making has developed to meet the demand.
-Best Singing Bowls only handles antique bowls, any Tibetan singing bowl you purchase from us is guaranteed to be from centuries past.
+Best Singing Bowls only handles antique bowls, any Tibetan singing bowl for sale you purchase from us is guaranteed to be from centuries past.

 Genuine antique singing bowls were all hand hammered, an arduous process requiring skill and perseverance.
 The artist would start with a flat circular piece of metal and shape it gradually into a bowl.
 The quality standards of the time required a smooth finish which meant many blows of the hammer.
 Fine light blows would be needed for the proper finish.
 After shaping would come adornment which could range from simple hammer slashes to elaborate hand etching.
 This artwork would wear away with use over a very long period of time.

 By definition there is a finite supply of hand made, antique Tibetan singing bowls of all qualities.
 How many were originally made and how many have survived into the present era?
 I am going to indulge in some speculation here.